-Love the style but not sure exactly how to waterfall braid?
-We’ve joint forces with influencer Laura’s Little Locket to create this easy, step-by-step waterfall plait guide to finally help you master this pretty braid for yourself.
+Love the style but not sure exactly how to do a waterfall braid on yourself?
+We’ve joint forces with influencer Laura Byrnes from Laura’s Little Locket to create this easy, step-by-step waterfall plait how-to to finally help you master this pretty braid for yourself.

 Apply texturising spray.

 This will give your hair a little grip and make creating your braid easier.
 It’s also the perfect product for reviving your hair before you start dry-styling.

 Begin weaving your braid across the back of your crown by crossing the section of hair nearer to the top of your head over the middle section.
 Then cross the bottom section over the (new) middle section.

 Now, these next steps are the most important: pick up a new top section, cross over the middle section and then drop it.
 After crossing the bottom section over your dropped section, begin the weaving process again, working your way to the back of your head.
 Then secure with a hair tie.

 Secure your waterfall braid.

 #HairHack: Make your braid stand out and give it texture by applying the Toni&Guy Root Lift Sculpting Powder.
 Then gently work the powder into your braid.